Deer Creek State Park–Boat Ramp and Harding Cabin

-Deer Creek State Park webpage
+Deer Creek State Park Trails

-Deer Creek State Park map
+Tips for birding Deer Creek State Park

 From Robert Royse’s Bird Photography Pages